nguyenphuminh/catniff/docs/documentation.md

 * `public requiresGrad: boolean`: Choose whether to do gradient-related operations behind the scenes, uses `options.requiresGrad` if provided, `false` otherwise.
 * `public gradFn: Function`: Called when computing gradient all over the DAG, used to feed gradient to its child tensors, uses `options.gradFn` if provided, `() => {}` otherwise.
 * `public children: Tensor[]`: Holds its child tensors, will be used when computing gradient, uses `options.children` if provided, `[]` otherwise.
+* `static training: boolean = false;`: Holds training flag, set to `true` while training to enable features like dropout, set to `false` while not to prevent unexpected behaviors.
 * `static backends: Map<string, Backend>`: Holds backends, scroll way down below to see what to do with this.

 Note: A good rule of thumb when using Catniff is to not mutate values passed into functions/methods.
 For example, this might introduce some unexpected behaviors: